Cirrial/SharkGame/README.md

 Cirrial originally developed this game in about 2014 for a gamejam, but continued to develop it afterward.
 It quickly became a niche favorite among idle game enthusiasts.
 After a string of updates, Cirrial dropped development in mid-2015.
 The final version is v0.71.

 While the game is in a more-than-playable state, it remains unfinished.
 Digging into the codebase, Cirrial developed a relatively simple yet robust engine.
-This engine is the reason why this modification is coming to fruition in the first place.
-Development continues!

-By modifying the base engine, behaviors which were previously impossible are made possible.
-To exhibit this, a new world is already being added, where a single resource multiplies the production of both animals and specialists.
+Making use of that engine, new resources, upgrades, and worlds can be added on a whim, and the engine can be expanded to account for new ideas.

 Contributions welcome.
-I literally learned javascript by studying cirrial's code, I am not an expert, and I barely understand anything that isn't fully internal.
+I am not an expert, and I barely understand anything that isn't fully internal.
+Don't let that fool you into thinking that I'm completely helpless, though.
+I'm learning as I go, and it's really going!

 ## Progress ##

-Working on a balance sweep before adding new content.
+Working on a balance sweep before committing to new content.
+Simultaneously, adding missing sprites.
 Progress is going well, thanks for asking.

 ## How to Play this Mod? ##